-16.4.6 Limitations of risk management and internal control and areas of improvement
+7.6 Limitations of risk management and internal control and areas of improvement

 Risk management and internal control represent a constantly improving process.
-In 2014, the Company intends to test its risk management system and to improve the monitoring of identified plans of action.
+In 2015, the Company intends to test its risk management system and to improve the monitoring of identified plans of action.
 At the same time, the Company intends to update its internal control system by taking into account changes in its internal structure and its business.
-The Company also plans to ensure that the internal control system it implemented can cover the risks identified when it established its risk map.
+The Company also plans to ensure that the internal control system it implemented can cover the risks identified every time it updates its risk map.